rahulkumarkewlani/TestKaplan/ReadMe.txt

 2. Open project folder location on cmd
 3. run command "mvn test"

-I have also attached command line "build success" result with this repo.
+I have also attached command line "build success" screenshot with this repo.
 Kindly have a look.